Psykopear/micheledolce/content/home/research.md

 ## Research

-My main research interests lie in the analysis of partial differential equation.
+My main research interests lie in the analysis of partial differential equations.
 In particular, I am focusing on problems related to fluid dynamics.

 Most of my papers are available on [arXiv](https://arxiv.org/a/0000-0002-6254-2070.html).